sofia-llacer-caro/graph-analyzer/README.md

 - This program evaluates one graph at a time.
 - It only accepts graphs with a number of edges less than a specified integer (changeable).
 - The program treats edges as undirected.
-- The maximum number of edges is initially set to 8 for memory-saving purposes, which can be adjusted for larger graphs.

 ## Approach